metriccoders/metriccoders/README.md

 # Welcome to Metric Coders! 👋

 We are building the largest open-source AI community.
 Our repository comprises of various AI models, datasets, notebooks, full stack LLM applications, Indic language models, and more.
 Our projects are implemented using a variety of frameworks such as PyTorch, Keras, TensorFlow, Scikit-learn and Langchain.
+We are constantly creating notebooks to fine tune Large Language Models (LLMs) with custom data.
 Our blog is www.metriccoders.com and feel free to star our repositories if you like them.

 It is created and maintained by Suhas.